vsraghavhk/gesture-based-control/README.md

 It is suggested to create two [virtual environments](https://docs.python.org/3/tutorial/venv.html) for the 2 python versions.

 The code in the leap folder is to obtain the gestures using the leap motion controller.
 Install leap-requirements.txt in the leap folder within the Python 2.7 environment.
 The leap folder has all the code and the relevant SDK files needed to run the code which handles the gestures.
 The read_gesture.py in the leap folder is the program to run within the python 2.7 environment.

 The code in the pyparrot folder is to send commands to the drone based on the gesture inputs from LMC.
 Install drone-requirements.txt in the pyparrot folder with Python 3.9.
 The PyParrot folder has all the SDK files form the PyParrot API necessary to run the code for the drone control.
 The Anafi-gesture.py in the pyparrot folder is the program to run within the python 3.9 environement.
+Before running this program, open the anafi-gesture.py in an editor and check the debug_mode parameter.
+If this is set to true, the program does not actually connect to anything but instead simply prints the commands recieved from the read_gesture.py program.
+If set to False, it will attempt to connect to the Parrot Anafi drone and send the commands to it.

 Both the read_gesture.py and Anafi-gesture.py must be run at the same time.